behowell/webcomponents/proposals/reference-target-explainer.md

 A component can specify an element in its shadow tree to act as its "reference target".
 When the host component is the target of a IDREF like a label's `for` attribute, the referenceTarget becomes the effective target of the label.

 The shadow root specifies the ID of the target element inside the shadow DOM.
+This is done using one of the following methods:
+* The `referenceTarget` entry in the `ShadowRootInit` argument to `attachShadow()`.
-This is done either in JavaScript with the `referenceTarget` attribute on the `ShadowRoot` object, or in HTML markup using the `shadowrootreferencetarget` attribute on the `<template>` element.
+* The `referenceTarget` attribute on the `ShadowRoot` object.
+* In HTML markup using the `shadowrootreferencetarget` attribute on the `<template>` element.

 JavaScript example: